-Dear Educators,
+Dear Educators.

-We are excited to present this Curriculum Connection (Study Guide) as a valuable resource to support your teaching journey.
-This guide has been carefully designed to offer engaging and meaningful activities for use in your classroom before and after seeing a S.E.A.S. performance at The Broward Center's Amaturo Theater, The Parker, or Miniaci at NSU.
+We are excited to present this Curriculum Connections

+(Study Guide) as a valuable resource to support your teaching journey.
+This guide has been carefully designed to offer engaging and meaningful activities for use in your classroom before and after seeing a performance at The Broward Center's Amaturo Theater and/or The Parker.
 Each section is structured to make it easier for you to integrate cross-curricular connections, providing a seamless experience for students to deepen their understanding while exploring the creative process.